After The Fact Proposals

 In some cases a sponsoring agency does not require a formal proposal prior to issuing an award.
 However, even when institutional sign-off is not required by the sponsor, the proposal must still be routed to Pre-award for review and approval.
 Exceptions to this policy may include internal competitions.

 - Submitting a proposal application late or after-the-fact (ATF) will not circumvent a full review by the Grants & Contracts team.

 - Proposals submitted without Grants & Contracts team approval may be administratively withdrawn if the submission is found to be non-compliant with University policy or agency requirements.

 - UTHealth always reserves the right to request modification rejection of an award received when there is no approved proposal on file with Pre-award.

 Guarantee Accounts will not be issued on ATF proposals.

-- Notify your assigned Grants Sponsored Projects Specialist as soon as possible.
+- Notify your assigned Sponsored Projects Administrator as soon as possible.

-- The Grants team will request all documents related to the proposal submission, including cover and budget pages, representations and certifications, etc. These documents, along with a signed R&A form.
+- Provide SPA with all documents related to the proposal submission, including cover and budget pages, representations and certifications, etc. These documents, along with a signed R&A form.